 If you'd like to perform this yourself, it is actually quite easy...and once you get the necessary pieces together, would be a great "Show-and-Tell" educational instruction piece within your lodge.

-When you finish, like Euclid, (believed to be a Master Mason), you, too, will probably cry "Eureka!", ...just as I did.
+When you finish, you, too, will probably cry "Eureka!", ...just as I did.

 The 47th Problem of Euclid